Pros and Cons of 3D Scanning in Architecture and Construction

 Think of 3D scanning like reverse engineering.
 A 3D point cloud of your building will help you understand the building as it was in reality (not how architects wished it was built) the day it was scanned.
 Starting with a 3D point cloud, an extremely accurate model can be created in Revit.

-The first step in determining if 3D scanning is right for you is to have a conversation.
+The first step in determining if 3D scanning is right for you is to have a conversation with an experienced member of the TrueScan team.
 The cost of 3D scanning varies – depending on the level of accuracy, the complexity of the space, and the documentation needs.
 For example, a 100,000 square foot warehouse, that is not currently in operation, and only have a few offices and a restroom will be on the lower end of the spectrum around $0.02-$0.05/sf.
 Meanwhile, an office building of the same size that has multiple levels, 50 offices currently in use, and needs documentation above the ACT grid will cost much more per square foot.

 By having a conversation with our team about your specific needs, you can compare the cost and benefits of scanning to your current procedures.
 TrueScan is always happy to conduct education about laser scanning, the pros, and cons of 3D scanning, the capabilities of laser scanning, 3D building scanning, 3D scanning on construction sites, the cost of laser scanning, or any other questions.